gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

 What can we as individuals or communities do about this?

 Potentially a lot, thankfully.
 I mean lets look at the other more positive side of the coin; with all of this rapid growth and development we have more resources and opportunities to take action on problems like these than ever.
+With resources like the wealth of information at are fingertips through video, content and social platforms to learn about all of the angles of a problem like this along with being able to quickly and succinctly get at least a cursory and actionable understanding of how to best solve at least part of this problem in an application that suites your own needs.

 # Potential Benefits